arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 ![DC offline](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/01.16.png)

 Several _technical challenges_ must be resolved to achieve multi-data center setup:
-- __Traffic redirection__: Effective tools are needed to direct traffic to the correct data center.
+- _Traffic redirection_: Effective tools are needed to direct traffic to the correct data center.
 GeoDNS can be used to direct traffic to the nearest data center depending on where a user is located.
-- __Data synchronization__: Users from different regions could use different local databases or  #caches.
+- _Data synchronization_: Users from different regions could use different local databases or  #caches.
 In #failover cases, traffic might be routed to a data center where data is unavailable.
 A common strategy is to replicate data across multiple data centers.
 A previous study shows how Netflix implements asynchronous multi-data center #replication [(11) Active-Active for Multi-Regional Resiliency](https://netflixtechblog.com/active-active-for-multi-regional-resiliency-c47719f6685b)
-- __Test and deployment__: With multi-data center setup, it is important to test your website/application at different locations.
+- _Test and deployment_: With multi-data center setup, it is important to test your website/application at different locations.
 Automated deployment tools are vital to keep services consistent through all the data centers  [(11) Active-Active for Multi-Regional Resiliency](https://netflixtechblog.com/active-active-for-multi-regional-resiliency-c47719f6685b)

 To further scale our system, we need to decouple different components of the system so they can be scaled independently.
-Messaging queue is a key strategy employed by many realworld distributed systems to solve this problem.
+Messaging  #queue is a key strategy employed by many realworld distributed systems to solve this problem.

-### Message queue
+### Message  #queue

-A message queue is a durable component, stored in memory, that supports asynchronous communication.
+A message  #queue is a durable component, stored in memory, that supports asynchronous communication.
 It serves as a buffer and distributes asynchronous requests.
-The basic architecture of a message queue is simple.
-Input services, called __producers/publishers__, create messages, and publish them to a message queue.
-Other services or servers, called consumers/subscribers, connect to the queue, and perform actions defined by the messages.
+The basic architecture of a message  #queue is simple.
+Input services, called _producers/publishers_, create messages, and publish them to a message #queue.
+Other services or servers, called _consumers/subscribers_, connect to the #queue, and perform actions defined by the messages.
 The model is shown in Figure 1-17.

 ![MQ](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/01.17.png)

-Decoupling makes the message queue a preferred architecture for building a scalable and reliable application.
-With the message queue, the _producer can post a message to the queue when the consumer is unavailable to process it_.
-The consumer can read messages from the queue even when the producer is unavailable.
+Decoupling makes the message  #queue a preferred architecture for building a scalable and reliable application.
+With the message  #queue, the _producer can post a message to the  #queue when the consumer is unavailable to process it_.
+The consumer can read messages from the  #queue even when the producer is unavailable.

 Consider the following use case: your application supports photo customization, including cropping, sharpening, blurring, etc. Those customization tasks take time to complete.
-In Figure 1-18, web servers publish photo processing jobs to the message queue.
-Photo processing workers pick up jobs from the message queue and asynchronously perform photo customization tasks.
+In Figure 1-18, web servers publish photo processing jobs to the message  #queue.
+Photo processing workers pick up jobs from the message  #queue and asynchronously perform photo customization tasks.
 The producer and the consumer can be scaled independently.
-When the size of the queue becomes large, more workers are added to reduce the processing time.
+When the size of the  #queue becomes large, more workers are added to reduce the processing time.

-However, if the queue is empty most of the time, the number of workers can be reduced.
+However, if the  #queue is empty most of the time, the number of workers can be reduced.

 ![MQ Photos](https://raw.githubusercontent.com/arafatm/assets/main/img/system.design/01.18.png)

-### Adding message queues and different tools
+### Adding message  #queues and different tools

 Figure 1-19 shows the updated design.
 Due to the space constraint, only one data center is shown in the figure.
-1. The design includes a message queue, which helps to make the system more loosely coupled and failure resilient.
+1. The design includes a message  #queue, which helps to make the system more loosely coupled and failure resilient.
 2. Logging, monitoring, metrics, and automation tools are included.